MicrosoftEdge/WebView2Feedback/FindOnPage.md

         /// Navigates to the next match in the document.
-        /// If there are no matches to Find, FindNext will wrap around to the first match if the search direction is forward,
+        /// If there are no matches to Find, FindNext will wrap around to the first match.
-        /// or to the last match if the search direction is backward.
         /// If called when there is no Find session active, FindNext will silently fail. void FindNext();

         /// Navigates to the previous match in the document.
-        /// If there are no matches to Find, FindPrevious will wrap around to the last match if the search direction is forward,
+        /// If there are no matches to Find, FindPrevious will wrap around to the last match.
-        /// or to the first match if the search direction is backward.
         /// If called when there is no Find session active, FindPrevious will silently fail. void FindPrevious();